Usman-github123/HashCracker/README.md

 # HashCracker
-This HashCracker, is designed to automate the process of cracking WiFi passwords using the Hashcat tool.
+This HashCracker, is designed to automate the process of cracking WiFi passwords Offline using the Hashcat tool.
 The script supports both dictionary-based attacks and number brute-force attacks, targeting .cap and .hc22000 files.

 Features: